atsukotominaga/music-perception/README.md

 ### selection

 1. get performances without pitch error
-    - *Excluded SubNr 16 due to a deviated tempo and used 2sd options*
+    - *Excluded SubNr 16 due to a deviated tempo and performances whose IOIs are outside 2SD*
 - `filtering.R`: to get correct performances and export each as an individual txt file >> output: filtered folder
 - `function.R:` to detect pitch errors in a performance
 - `ideal.txt`: the ideal sequence of the piece. used for filtering